Azura Skye’s broken, powerhouse performance animates “The Swerve,” a brittle psychological thriller about a woman on the edge.

 Let’s not mention her needy/judgemental mother (Deborah Hedwall) and beat-you-down-so-I-don’t-feel-small sister Claudia (Ashley Bell).

-It’s no wonder stops at the bathroom medicine cabinet for her daily dose.
+It’s no wonder she constantly stops at the bathroom medicine cabinet for her daily dose.
 Wouldn’t you?

 When she asks drunken husband Rob, in the middle of love-making, “Is it always going to be like this?” there is no answer that won’t bring silent tears.